zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 The manual installation consists of the following steps.

-1. ZWESIS01 load module and proclib
+1. ZWESIS01 and ZWESAUX load modules and proclib

-    Zowe Cross Memory Server consists of a single load module with the name ZWESIS01.
-The load module is supplied in the `xmem-server\zss\LOADLIB\ZWESIS01` file.
-This must be copied to a user-defined data set `zwes_loadlib`, for example, ZWES.SISLOAD.
+    Zowe Cross Memory Server consists of two load modules with the names ZWESIS01 and ZWESAUX.
+The load modules are supplied in the ZWESIS01 and ZWESAUX files in the `xmem-server\zss\LOADLIB` directory.
+You must copy these files to a user-defined data set `zwes_loadlib`, for example, ZWES.SISLOAD.

-    You can copy the ZWESIS01 file to your `zwes_loadlib` data set by using the command `cp -X ZWESIS01 "//'zwes_loadlib(ZWESIS01)'"`.
+    You can copy the ZWESIS01 and ZWESAUX files to your `zwes_loadlib` data set by using the following commands:
+    `cp -X ZWESIS01 "//'zwes_loadlib(ZWESIS01)'"`
+    `cp -X ZWESAUX "//'zwes_loadlib(ZWESAUX)'"`

     The `zwes_loadlib` must be a PDSE due to language requirements.

     Do not add the `zwes_loadlib` data set to the system LNKLST or LPALST concatenations.
-You must execute it by using a started task that uses a STEPLIB DD statement so that the appropriate version of the software is loaded correctly.
-A sample JCL for the PROCLIB is provided in `xmem-server/zss/SAMPLIB/ZWESIS01`.
-Copy this to your system PROCLIB, such as SYS1.PROCLIB, or any other PROCLIB in the JES2 Concatenation PROCLIB Path.
+You must execute it by using started tasks that use a STEPLIB DD statement so that the appropriate version of the software is loaded correctly.
+Sample JCL for the PROCLIB is provided in ZWESIS01 and ZWESAUX files in the `xmem-server/zss/SAMPLIB` directory.
+Copy these to your system PROCLIB, such as SYS1.PROCLIB, or any other PROCLIB in the JES2 Concatenation PROCLIB Path.

-    **Note:**  The user that is assigned to the started task must have an OMVS segment.
-The cross memory server loads the module to LPA for its PC-cp services.
+    **Note:**  The user IDs that are assigned to the started tasks must have a valid OMVS segment and read access to the product data sets.
+The cross memory server loads the modules to LPA for its PC-cp services.

 1. PPT Entry

-    The Zowe cross memory server must run in key 4 and be non-swappable.
-For the server to start in this environment, you must add a corresponding PPT entry to the SCHEDxx member of the system PARMLIB.
-For example, add the following PPT entry to the SCHEDxx member:
+    The Zowe cross memory server and its auxiliary address spaces must run in key 4 and be non-swappable.
+For the servers to start in this environment, you must add corresponding PPT entries to the SCHEDxx member of the system PARMLIB.
+For example, add the following PPT entries to the SCHEDxx member:

     ```
     PPT PGMNAME(ZWESIS01) KEY(4) NOSWAP
+    PPT PGMNAME(ZWESAUX) KEY(4) NOSWAP
     ```
     After you edit the PARMLIB, issue the following command to make the SCHEDxx changes effective: